Playing repeated games with Large Language Models: Results

 We have seen that LLMs perform well in games that contain elements of competition and defection.
 In these games, a player can cooperate with or betray their partner.
 When played over multiple interactions, these games are an ideal test bed to assess how LLMs retaliate after bad interactions.

-In the canonical Prisoner's Dilemma, two agents can choose to work together, i.e. cooperate, for average mutual benefit, or betray each other, i.e. defect, for their own benefit and safety (see Figure \ref{fig:pd_overview}A for the payoff matrix).
-Crucially, the set-up of the game is such that rationally acting agent would always prefer to defect in the single shot version of the game as well as in our case of finitely iterated games with knowledge of the number of trials, despite the promise of theoretically joint higher payoffs when cooperating.
+In the canonical Prisoner's Dilemma, two agents can choose to work together, i.e. cooperate, for average mutual benefit, or betray each other, i.e. defect, for their own benefit and safety.
+In our payoff matrix, we adhere to the general condition of a Prisoner’s Dilemma game in which the payoff relationships dictate that mutual cooperation is greater than mutual defection whereas defection remains the dominant strategy for both players:

+Crucially, the set-up of the game is such that a rationally acting agent would always prefer to defect in the single-shot version of the game as well as in our case of finitely iterated games with knowledge of the number of trials, despite the promise of theoretically joint higher payoffs when cooperating.
 This is because Player 1 always runs the risk that Player 2 defects, leading to catastrophic losses for Player 1 but better outcomes for Player 2.
-When the game is played infinitely, however, or with an unknown number of trials, agents can theoretically profit by employing more dynamic, semi-cooperative strategies \citep{axelrod1981evolution}.
+When the game is played infinitely, however, or with an unknown number of trials, agents can theoretically profit by employing more dynamic, semi-cooperative strategies \cite{axelrod1981evolution}.

-In our payoff matrix, we adhere to the general condition of a Prisoner’s Dilemma game in which the payoff relationships dictate that mutual cooperation is greater than mutual defection whereas defection remains the dominant strategy for both players (see Figure \ref{fig:pd_overview}A).
-As before, we let GPT-4, GPT-3.5, and GPT-3 play against each other.
-Additionally, we introduce three other, more simplistic strategies.
+As before, we let GPT-4, text-davinci-003, text-davinci-002, Claude 2 and Llama 2 play against each other.
+Additionally, we introduce three simplistic strategies.
 Two of these strategies are simple singleton players, who either always cooperate or defect.
 Finally, we also introduce an agent who defects in the first round but cooperates in all of the following rounds.
-We introduced this agent to assess if the different LLMs would start cooperating with this agent again, signaling the potential building of trust.
+We introduced this agent to assess if the different LLMs would start cooperating with this agent again, signaling the potential of building trust.

-Figure \ref{fig:pd_overview}B shows the results of all pairwise interactions.
-GPT-4 plays generally well against all other agents.
+Figure \ref{fig:pd_overview} shows the results of all pairwise interactions.
+GPT-4 plays generally better than all other agents ($t(153.4)=3.91$, $p<.001$, $d=0.33$, 95\%-CIs=$[0.10,0.55]$, $BF=7.1$).
 Crucially, GPT-4 never cooperates again when playing with an agent that defects once but then cooperates on every round thereafter.
 Thus, GPT-4 seems to be rather unforgiving in this setup.
 Its strength in these families of games thus seems to generally stem from the fact that it does not cooperate with agents but mostly just chooses to defect, especially after the other agent defected once.